Python Module Documentation

 Parameters:

-• seqlen (int) – Length of each random sequence to be tested.
+• seq_len (int) – Length of each random sequence to be tested.
 Default = 500.

 • num_seqs (int) – Number of sequences to compute over.
-Default = 100.
+Default = 2000.
+Default changed from 512 to 2000 because 512 was too variable.
+Also purposefully not choosing something divisible by batch size.

 • verbose (bool) – Flag which, if true, means the function prints a summary when finished.
 If false simply returns an integer